From small packs designed for lift-access skiing to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.

 For a pack of this size and weight, the suspension is surprisingly robust.
-The hip belt and shoulder straps are lightly padded, and there’s a plastic framesheet that helps support loads and protect your back from sharp, pointy cargo.
+The hip belt and shoulder straps are lightly padded.
+Plus, there’s a plastic framesheet that helps support loads and protects your back from sharp, pointy cargo.

-This is the SUV of the pack world.
-The floorplan will please even the most nit-picky of organizers.
+The Gregory Targhee 45L ($210) is the SUV of the pack world.
+The floorplan will please even the most nitpicky of organizers.
 There are six zippered pockets.
 And on the pack’s front is a handy zippered pocket where you can stash sunglasses and snacks.

-Then there’s the zippered snow-safety compartment and a roomy pocket on top of the pack (with a small interior pocket with a key fob).
-The main compartment (accessed through the back panel) is big enough to house extra layers, a stove, small bivy, and a helmet.
+Then, there’s the zippered snow-safety compartment and a roomy pocket on top of the pack (with a small interior pocket with a key fob).
+The main compartment, accessed through the back panel, is big enough to house extra layers, a stove, a small bivy, and a helmet.
 One wing of the hip belt has a zippered pocket that’s big enough for a cellphone; the other side has a gear sling.